 The approach has another advantage: deployments that are no longer current are always cleaned up, since I am no longer interested in them anyway.

-Adam Urban is fullstack engineer, loves serverless and generative art, and is building side projects in his free time.
-Latest projects are flethy.com, ethme.at and diypunks.xyz.
+Adam Urban is fullstack engineer, loves serverless and generative art, and is building side projects like weeklyfoo.com, flethy.com and diypunks.xyz in his free time.